 The Ernest Giles project is located 250km north-east of Laverton in the Yilgarn in central Western Australia.
-The project covers over 1000sq km of unexplored Yilgarn Craton hosting Greenstone belts and intrusives with over 100km of strike.
+The project covers over 1,800sq km of unexplored Yilgarn Craton hosting greenstone belts and intrusives with over 200km of strike of prospective rocks.

-Greatland Gold believes the project has the potential to deliver significant shareholder value with the discovery of large +5 mil oz gold and 5-10Mt nickel camps.
+Greatland believes the project has the potential to deliver significant shareholder value with the discovery of large +5 mil oz gold camps and 5-10Mt nickel deposits.

 The eastern Yilgarn Craton is the most highly mineralised area in Western Australia, containing numerous gold deposits e.g. Laverton +25mil oz, Tropicana +5mil oz, Yamarna +6mil oz, all of which are found in greenstone belts of similar size to that in the Ernest Giles area.

 Due to its remote nature and cover sequences there has been only limited previous exploration in the Ernest Giles area.
 CRA Exploration and WMC Exploration explored parts of the project area between 1996 and 1999.
 Limited reverse circulation (RC) drill holes were completed by WMC Exploration which confirmed the presence of gold prospective Archean rocks at a depth of 170m.

 Greatland Gold results so far are very encouraging considering the unexplored nature of the property.

 Interpretation of aeromagnetics has outlined numerous gold prospective targets under recent desert sand and sediments.
 These targets are at various stages of exploration.

 Surface sampling has returned very high results with up to 338ppb Au in soil, in target areas which are yet to be drilled.